One of the few places in the Amazon that remains free from oil, mining, and roads. Protected by the Intelligent Guardians of Mother Earth.

 USA

 In general, this trip was an amazing experience!
 The hosts were fantastic, the food was incredible, and the people were some of the most wonderful humans I've ever met.
-Attached is my specific feedback.
-Let me know if you have questions or want further explanation.
 Thanks for a great adventure Riki.

 Rod Brown